whoisorioki/dashboard/md/args.md

 # Arguments & Parameters Reference: Frontend ↔ Backend ↔ Druid

-This document provides a comprehensive mapping of all arguments and parameters used between the frontend and backend for dashboard visualization, as well as the backend’s expectations and calculations for each analytics query. **All field names below match the actual backend output (case-sensitive, as returned by the REST API).**
+This document provides a comprehensive mapping of all arguments and parameters used between the frontend and backend for dashboard visualization, as well as the backend’s expectations and calculations for each analytics query. **All field names below match the actual backend output (case-sensitive, as returned by the GraphQL API).**

 ---